 Many B2B verticals are also very expensive for CPC, but for different reasons: they’re very high-dollar deal amounts that can take months (or years!) to close.

-Are these users researching something like high-dollar software solutions on their phone?
+Are these users researching something like high-dollar software solutions on their phones?

 Probably not so much.